lorduakiti/lorduakiti/README.md

 * 🌱 I’m currently learning Data Scientist, Python, React and NodeJS
 * 👯 I’m looking to collaborate on data projects

-###### Acting in area of technological innovation, helping companies develop software with a focusing on solutions from data analysis and database.
-Working in the IT market for more than 10 years experience, in projects and team management, having graduate Mechatronics Engineering and specialization in Project Management.
+###### I look for opportunities or challenging jobs, in data analysis using data science, machine learning, and artificial intelligence, in ​​the healthcare area or technological innovation, preferably.
+###### I am an Information Technology professional with over ten years of experience in business intelligence projects and business performance indicators (KPI's) identification.
+###### I have experience in business analysis and innovation.
+Work in growth processes or maximizing operational and strategic results for companies, together with businesses or process automation (BPM).
-###### Without fear of trying to solve challenges in companies or organizations where I can undertake in terms of products, services, and processes.
-I always seek to improve the methods used from the integration and improvement of the team, with the main objective to help the development of people who work next to me, in an increasingly complex, connected and fast-paced world.
+###### I'm not afraid of solving challenges, and that's why I always seek to undertake within companies and organizations, from the creation and improvement of products, services, and processes, thus improving the methods used by the team of people and customers.
+I've got the main objective, help the development of the integration and improvement of the team that works beside me, to solve even better the problems of an even more complex, connected, and fast world.
+###### I also have a specialization in Project Management (PMBoK), focused on agile management, and I have a degree in Mechatronics Engineering, with experience in robotics research groups.

 ### Hard Skills 🛠